-General Reserve and Bond Funds-Statement of Net Position (continued) FHA/VA insurance claims, net consist of non-performing homeownership loans that are FHA insured or VA guaranteed.
+FHA/VA insurance claims, net consist of non-performing homeownership loans that are FHA insured or VA guaranteed.
 These loans are reclassified as claims receivable at the time the Agency files a claim.
-FHA/VA insurance claims, net decreased 31.7% to \$0.2 million at June 30, 2021 as a result of a decrease in the amount of loans with outstanding claims.
+FHA/VA insurance claims, net decreased 48.8% to \$0.1 million at June 30, 2022 as a result of a decrease in the amount of loans with outstanding claims.

-Over 60% of the principal amount of multifamily first mortgage loans receivable held in Rental Housing, and 56% of the principal amount of multifamily first mortgage loans receivable held in Residential Housing Finance, are insured by the HUD pursuant to a risk sharing agreement whereby HUD agrees to assume 50% or greater of the loss upon a default of the mortgage loan.
+Over 60% of the principal amount of multifamily first mortgage loans receivable held in Rental Housing, and 61% of the principal amount of multifamily first mortgage loans receivable held in Residential Housing Finance, are insured by the HUD pursuant to a risk sharing agreement whereby HUD agrees to assume 50% or greater of the loss upon a default of the mortgage loan.

 Real estate owned, net consists of properties acquired upon foreclosure of homeownership loans.
-There was a net decrease in real estate owned of 52.4% to \$0.6 million at June 30, 2021.
+There was a net increase in real estate owned of 23.0% to \$0.8 million at June 30, 2022.

-While the delinquency rates and foreclosures in the Agency's loan portfolio remained above historical norms during fiscal year 2021, the combined net total of FHA/VA insurance claims and real estate owned remains immaterial compared to total loans receivable at June 30, 2021, being less than 1% of total net loans receivable.
+While the delinquency rates and foreclosures in the Agency's loan portfolio remained above historical norms during fiscal year 2022, the combined net total of FHA/VA insurance claims and real estate owned remains immaterial compared to total loans receivable at June 30, 2022, being 1.0% of total net loans receivable.